 When cropping a horizontal into a vertical one, you might be leaving important elements, like a piece of text or your CTA, out of the frame.
 There’s nothing more frustrating than having to watch a poorly cropped video 😅.

 Any video, regardless of its type and orientation, can greatly benefit from incorporating a bit of storytelling.
 This is a great way tactic for any content marketing strategy because it’s very effective in grabbing people’s attention and making your message more relatable.
 Moreover, storytelling can drive viewers to engage with your videos and even evoke an emotional response from them.
 Animated ads with characters that portray your target audience are great for achieving this.

 You’ve done enough reading already, so now you’re in for a treat!
 Let’s watch some interesting examples to get the creative juices flowing:

-(Created by Yum Yum Videos)
+(Explainer video created by Yum Yum Videos)